How To Crochet A Granny Square Bag

 My new bowls

 I got these bowls too.
 I got loads of stuff, I won’t show it all, but needless to say it’s all good gear.
 One of my favourites is the drawing from the photo at the top.
-It’s by my friend who is an artist and graphic designer.
-It’s a picture of me doing me crochet!
-I guess I should frame it, I think it’s beautiful but then so is the subject matter, obvs.
+It’s by my friend, who is an artist and graphic designer.
+It’s a picture of me doing my crochet!
+I guess I should frame it, I think it’s beautiful, but then so is the subject matter, obvs.

 power ranger